 I can’t believe this upcoming Monday is actually Labor day!
 Unfortunately, that is considered by many to be the unofficial end of summer.
-I therefore thought it would be fun to do a post on a pretty late summer/early fall tablescape.
+I, therefore, thought it would be fun to do a post on a pretty late summer/early fall tablescape.
 It started with a lovely red rooster tablecloth.
 The funny thing about cool tablecloths is that the neatest designs are frequently along the border of the cloth instead of across the center!

 Lovely End of Summer Tablescape

-I think the neatest item on this whole setting is actually the centerpiece.
+I think the neatest item in this whole table setting is actually the centerpiece.
 I HATE tall centerpieces because guests can’t easily see over them.
 So this one solves that problem by being low, but interesting to look at.
 It’s a cool rectangular hammered copper tray.
 I filled it with three small pots of ivy that I picked up at my local garden center.
 After the party, I just popped the plants into a pot to enjoy them as houseplants!

 So there you have it.
 A pretty colorful table with lots of texture and visual interest for you and your guests to enjoy!